 You may be worried that cancer treatment means putting your life on hold.
 But while, of course, this is a difficult time, it’s important to know that you should never feel like you have no choice other than to stop working completely.

 After you’ve completed chemotherapy or radiation treatment, you may be eager to return to your normal routine.
-However, giving yourself time to recover before returning to work is important.
+However, giving yourself time to recover from the possible side effects before returning to work is important.

 Depending on your cancer type and the treatment you receive, you may need to take several weeks or even months off from work.
 Talk to your doctor about when it’s safe to return to work.
 They can give you specific advice based on your situation.

-When you return to work, it’s important to know that your body will still adjust.
+When you return to work after short-term disability or an unpaid leave, it’s important to know that your body will still adjust.
 You may need more rest than usual and feel like doing less than you used to.

 It’s up to you whether or not you tell your employer about your cancer.
 It might be helpful for them to know so that they can be accommodating and adjust any tasks that could put unnecessary strain on you during treatment.

 You are not alone.
-Going through a cancer diagnosis and treatment can be difficult and exhausting.
-However, there is so much strength in knowing you can make it through with the right help and support.
+Going through a cancer diagnosis and treatment can be difficult and tiring.
+There is strength in knowing you can make it through with the right help and support.

-Telling your supervisor about your condition can be challenging, but managing expectations about your work performance on this journey gives you the space to focus on more important things.
+Telling your supervisor about your health condition can be challenging, but managing expectations about your work on this journey gives you the space to focus on more important things.

-It takes incredible courage to confront something like this.
-However, in doing so, you take care of yourself and protect the quality of your relationships at work.
+It takes courage to be comfortable talking about something like this.
+In doing so, you take care of yourself and protect the quality of your relationships at work.

 Talking to co-workers about such a personal issue can be intimidating.
 However, remember that you’re not alone in your fight against cancer.
 Many workplaces have more resources and support than you might think.